 Before getting an answer to all these questions, you shouldn’t even think about starting to work on the logo.
-It will only invite troubles later on.
+It will only invite trouble later on.

-Remember, you want to satisfy the client and deliver the work with professionalism and efficiency, so make sure that you cater to their exact wishes.
-Moreover, you now have the necessary information to motivate your logo design price, which is the main point here.
+Remember, you want to satisfy the client and deliver the work with professionalism and efficiency, so make sure you cater to their wishes.
+Moreover, you now have the necessary information to motivate your logo design price, the main point here.

-If you want to capitalize on the first impression that you make, it would also be a good idea to create a template with these questions that you can send to the client before any other interaction beings.
-It will make you seem like a true professional, and it’ll make them more acceptive of your monetary demands.
+If you want to capitalize on the first impression you make, it would also be good to create a template with these questions that you can send to the client before any other interaction begins.
+It will make you seem like a true professional, and it’ll make them more accepting of your monetary demands.

 What Makes a Good Logo?

-If the client is just starting his business, it’s even more important to ask these questions because you want to know exactly what he has envisioned for the future, how he views his plans coming to fruition.
+Suppose the client is just starting his business.
+In that case, it’s even more important to ask these questions because you want to know exactly what he has envisioned for the future how he views his plans coming to fruition.

-Because he might not be able to clearly express his ideas, or tell you what he truly wants, it’s your job as a graphics designer to deduce that based on a series of factors.
+Because he might not clearly express his ideas or tell you what he truly wants, it’s your job as a graphics designer to deduce that based on a series of factors.

-Remember, having as many information as possible makes it way more efficient, and the end product will likely be way better, and more to the client’s expectations, than if you started off blindfolded.
+Remember, having as much information as possible makes it way more efficient.
+The end product will likely be way better and more to the client’s expectations than if you started off blindfolded.

-Usually, the graphics designer suggests this number, but if the client knows his way around these things, he will give you the details right away.
-Basically, the higher the number, the higher the cost should be, so keep this in mind.
+Usually, the graphics designer suggests this number.
+Still, if the client knows his way around these things, he will give you the details right away.
+Basically, the higher the number, the higher the cost, so keep this in mind.

 As for the time necessary to complete the logo, you’re going to have to see that for yourself.
-Take into account the research that you have to do in order to gather the necessary information, the few revisions that, waiting for the client’s feedback, and finally creating the end-product.
+Take into account the research you have to do to gather the required information, the few revisions that, waiting for the client’s feedback, and finally creating the end-product.